profy12/gnome-shell-netatmo-station/README.md

 ### From gnome-shell-extension

-Install from [GNOME Shell extension website](https://extensions.gnome.org/extension/1512/netatmo-station/), don't forget the parameter the extension with your Netatmo credentials (the gear button).
+Install from [GNOME Shell extension website](https://extensions.gnome.org/extension/1512/netatmo-station/), don't forget to parameter the extension with your Netatmo credentials (the gear button).

 ### Install from source